johannheyne/wordpress-toolset/tools/tool_array_pos/readme.markdown

 ToolArrayPos
 ===============================

 ToolPosArray lets you order array items by integers and rules.
+You also can nest items.

 ### Example

-The following example orders the array items so, that the id`s are in the order a, b, c, d, e.
+The following example orders the array items so, that the id`s are in the order a, b, c, d, e and b has children ordered b1, b2.

 ````php
 $array = array(